dbernheisel/tiyd-rails-2015-08.github.io/during/week2.md

   * Arrays as stacks and queues (`.push(thing)`, `.pop`, `.unshift(thing)`, `.shift`)
 * Regex
   * [XKCD on Regular Expressions](https://xkcd.com/1171/)
-  * Example: Does a string store a number?
+  * Example: Did the user just type in a number?
   * `\d`
   * `*`, `+`
   * `\A`, `\z` OR `^`, `$`